When you try to come up with great East Coast fishing spots, these five places should be on your list.

 Then it is up to you as the angler to battle these fish (possibly for a couple of hours!) for the catch and release of a lifetime.
 Everyone who fishes these waters goes with the chance of hauling in the next record bluefin.

 This bucket list fishing destination has so many possibilities that even the most ardent anglers can find something to target and be successful doing so.
 It's not enough that the world record muskellunge was caught here, or the New York state record walleye, but each and every year it's the site of a Bassmaster Elite Series tournament, with the best professional anglers that the world has to offer.

 Bass fishing this river is seemingly can't-miss for the old and young alike.
 There are so many shoals, weed beds and deep water humps to try, it would take a lifetime to fish them all I wonder if anyone has tried...?

 Drop-shot rigs in deeper water continually catch smallmouth bass in the summer months, and casting large swim baits and spinner baits off weed edges near deep water for muskellunge may cost you a rod and reel combo if you aren't careful.
-When big one strikes, you'd better hold on tight or start shopping for some new gear!

 3. Smith Mountain Lake